-Aficionados believe BOOM will eventually find an appreciative audience, less for the Douglas Slocombe visuals or Maconald’s digs or the “l’angelo della morte” art pieces or John Barry’s calliope and cimbalom-laden theme and much more for Liz’s “droit du domaine.”
+Aficionados believe BOOM will eventually find an appreciative audience, less for the Douglas Slocombe visuals or Maconald’s digs or the “l’angelo della morte” art or John Barry’s calliope and cimbalom-laden theme and much more for Liz’s “droit du domaine.”
 For quite some time John Waters hosted the botch at retro schlockfests, at which trashistas cheerfully gobbled up her Alexandre de Paris cracker factory moments.
 Finally, in the Shout!
 Factory blu-ray released in May, 2019, he’s permanent court jester as commentator.
-But John, having done this, it’s time to do Secret Ceremony and The Driver’s Seat.
+Okay, John, having done this, it’s time to do Secret Ceremony and The Driver’s Seat.

 Text COPYRIGHT © 2010 RALPH BENNER (Revised 6/2019) All Rights Reserved.